 What is backflow?

 –Back-siphonage occurs when a sudden drop in pressure causes suction of used or contaminated water back into the water supply.
-For example, let’s say a homeowner uses pesticide in their lawn, then waters the yard and water pools around a sprinkler head.
+For example, let’s say a homeowner uses pesticides in their lawn, then waters the yard and water pools around a sprinkler head.
 Then the fire hydrant down the street is used, causing a sudden drop in water pressure.
 The water around the sprinkler head can be sucked back into the potable (public) water supply, contaminating the community’s drinking water supply.
 Back-pressure occurs when water is forced to flow in the opposite direction due to pressure downstream increasing the system pressure.
 Gotelli Plumbing offers backflow testing to identify if your plumbing systems are dealing with backflow problems.
 If we identify a problem, we can also provide expert backflow repair.

 A backflow preventer can be installed on your home’s pipes.
 It prevents water from being siphoned or forced back into the potable water supply.
 Backflow preventers are mechanical in nature and have many moving parts which have a higher potential to malfunction than non-moving pieces – so you should have your backflow preventer tested annually to ensure that it is functioning properly.
 If your backflow preventer is not functioning properly, it must be repaired.